-Where there has been no formal FPA assessment, each subject passed can be claimed as accredited CPD at a level of 20 hours for each subject passed.
-Other hours (with documentation) can be claimed as unaccredited CPD.
+Where there has been no formal FPA assessment, each subject passed can be claimed as accredited CPD at a level of 30 hours for each subject passed.

-Up to thirty hours may be claimed in any CPD year.
+Up to thirty hours of tertiary study may be claimed in any CPD year.